-A teacher may use any/all of his/her sick leave days within a school year to care for a member of the immediate family.
-Immediate family is defined as spouse, child, step-child, parent, step-parent.
+A teacher may use any/all of his/her universal leave days within a school year to care for a member of the immediate family.
+Immediate family is defined as spouse, child, step-child, parent, step-parent and any individual defined as a "family member" under the Michigan Earned Sick Time Act.

-A teacher may use up to a maximum of 10 sick leave days within a school year to care for extended family members.
+A teacher may use up to a maximum of 10 universal leave days within a school year to care for extended family members.
 Extended family is defined as brother, step-brother, sister, step-sister, grandparent, step-grandparent, grandchild, step-grandchild, or a person who stands in place of the immediate family of the teacher.